BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available at the airport, hotels, and major attractions, and can be hailed on the street or booked by phone.
-They are a convenient option for direct routes, late-night travel, or when carrying luggage.
+Taxis are readily available at the airport, hotels, and major attractions, offering a convenient door-to-door service.
+They are a good option for groups, those with heavy luggage, or when time is of the essence.

-Tip:Taxis are licensed and metered; ensure the meter is running.
+Tip:Taxis are licensed and regulated, so ensure the meter is running.
 Drivers are often knowledgeable about the island and can offer great recommendations.
-A common mistake is assuming taxis are always the quickest option; traffic can be heavy.
-Tipping is customary, around 10-15%.
+Tipping is customary (15-20%).
+Avoid hailing taxis on busy main roads during peak hours; it's better to call dispatch or ask your hotel to arrange one.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.